 Terms specific to sales promotion

 The following definitions relate specifically to this chapter and should be read in conjunction with the General Definitions.
+The term:

-The term: “promotional item” refers to any goods or services (or combination thereof, and including digital items and software) offered for a promotional purpose. "consumer" refers to any person, company or organisation to whom any sales promotion is directed or who receives a benefit from it, either financially or in kind.
+"consumer" refers to any person, company or organisation to whom any sales promotion is directed or who receives a benefit from it, either financially or in kind.

+“intermediary” refers to any person, company, or organization, other than the promoter, engaged in the creation or implementation of any form of sales promotion.

+“main product” refers to the goods or services (or combination thereof) being promoted

 “prize promotion” refers to any skill contest, prize draw or any other winner selection mechanism used in conjunction with a sales promotion activity.

-“intermediary” refers to any person, company or organisation, other than the promoter, engaged in the planning, creation or implementation of any form of sales promotion.

-“main product” refers to the goods or services (or combination thereof) being promoted.

 “promoter” refers to any person, company or organisation by whom or on whose behalf a promotion is initiated.

+“promotion” means any commercial activity that by offering a promotional item encourages the purchase of a product or raises awareness

+“promotional item” refers to any goods or services (or combination thereof, and including digital items and software) offered for a promotional purpose.

+.

 Depending on the circumstances, any producer, wholesaler, retailer or other person in the marketing process may be a promoter, intermediary and/or consumer for the purposes of a particular sales promotion.